-- District 214 is the second largest high school district in Illinois.
+- High School District 214 is the largest high school district in Illinois.

-- Six high schools serve about 300,000 residents in the communities of Arlington Heights, Buffalo Grove, Elk Grove, Mt.
-Prospect, Prospect Heights, Rolling Meadows, Wheeling, and Des Plaines in a 68.30-square mile area.
+- Six high schools and one specialized school with six programs serve about 300,000 residents in the communities of Arlington Heights, Buffalo Grove, Elk Grove, Mt.
+Prospect, Prospect Heights, Rolling Meadows, Wheeling and Des Plaines in a 68.30-square mile area.

-- There are approximately 200,000 resource items housed in the district's libraries.
-Students can also access magazines, newspapers, and specialized reference databases through the online subscription sites.
-Materials are available in a variety of media, including videotapes, DVDs, and audio books at each school and the district's library processing center.
+- There are approximately 225,000 resource items housed in the District's libraries.
+Students also can access magazines, newspapers and specialized reference databases through the online subscription sites.
+Materials are available in a variety of media, including videotapes, DVDs and audio books at each school and the District's library processing center.